-Population rates for First Nations people are calculated using estimates from Aboriginal Affairs and Northern Development Canada (AANDC, formerly INAC: http://www.aadnc-aandc.gc.ca/).
+Population rates for First Nations people are calculated using estimates from Aboriginal Affairs and Northern Development Canada.

 These estimates are based on the Indian Registry System (IRS), which includes individuals who have registered for First Nations status under the Indian Act.
-The IRS is subject to several limitations, including:
+The IRS is subject to several limitations. including: